-Anubhuti organised two seminars on the subject of ‘Youth Mental Justice’ – one a city-wide seminar with St. Andrew’s College in Bandra, Mumbai and another a National Conference with SIA College in Dombivali, Thane District.
+Anubhuti organised two seminars on the subject of ‘Youth Mental Justice’ – one a city-wide seminar in collaboration with St. Andrew’s College in Bandra, Mumbai and another a National Conference with SIA College in Dombivali, Thane District.
+We thank the teachers, Principal and management of both colleges who supported this important subject.
+We regularly conduct trainings with SIA College, and this collaboration was a result of teachers’ support after a training done with their students on youth mental health in 2019.

 Both together saw participation of more than 60 teachers, above 40 students, representing almost 40 different institutions from all over Maharashtra as well as the nearby Union Territory of Dadra and Nagar Haveli.